solida-core/solida/README.md

 ## Requirements

-To run Solida, you need Conda.
+To run Solida, Conda must be present in your computer.
 To install it, see [https://conda.io/miniconda.html](https://conda.io/miniconda.html)